morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

 x_{t}(x_{0}, x_{1}) =  e^{-t}x_{0} + \sqrt{1-e^{-2t}} z, \qquad z \sim p_{1}:=\mathcal{N}(0, I).
 $$

 Using the above interpolation for flow matching it is possible to recover the density of the diffusion approach.
-The flow matching framework however is more general in the sense that other interpolations such as the one presented in (19)<!--ref--> can be used connecting arbitrary densities (with the possibility that none of them is Gaussian) see Figure 9.
+The flow matching framework however is more general in the sense that other interpolations such as the one presented in (19)<!--ref--> can be used to connect arbitrary densities (with the possibility that none of them is Gaussian) see Figure 9 for example.

 <div style="text-align: center;">
 <img src="/assets/images/diffusion/stochastic_interpolant.gif" alt="density interpolation" width="50%" />